davpin/cf-SpringBootTrader/docs/lab_setup.md

 ## 3. Cloud Foundry account creation

 You'll need an account on a **Cloud Foundry** instance.
-Pivotal provides a public instance of **Cloud Foundry** with a 60 day free trial period.
+If you are in a Pivotal workshop, you can skip this step, if not, Pivotal provides a public instance of **Cloud Foundry** with a 60 day free trial period [here](http://run.pivotal.io).

-Create an account on Pivotal Web Services [here](http://run.pivotal.io).

 ## 4. Orgs and spaces

 In order to deploy applications to **Cloud Foundry**, you'll need to setup an organisation and a space.
-Whilst creating the account on Pivotal Web Services, these should have been setup automatically.
-If you are using another instance of **CF**, then create at least one organisation and one space - this is the minimum required for the labs.
+If you created the account on Pivotal Web Services, these should have been setup automatically.
+If you are using another instance of **CF**, then check you have at least one organisation and one space - this is the minimum required for the labs.

 You can learn more about orgs and spaces within **Cloud Foundry** at http://docs.pivotal.io/pivotalcf/concepts/roles.html